Sakshijain12/portfolio/README.md

 # Portfolio

 Developed a postfolio website for myself using React Js, React Hooks & deployed using github pages.
+Link of the portfolio is - https://sakshijain12.github.io/portfolio/

 ![Screenshot](./Screenshot.png)